simizeko/Astral/README.md

 ### Mode

-Select a key and diatonic mode for default and MIDI output.
+Select a key and diatonic mode for standard and MIDI output.
 Default is C Lydian.

 ### Grid